ProRank SEO

 # Target becomes /new-category/post-title

-4. Test Your PatternUse the built-in regex tester to verify matches
+4. Test Your PatternUse an external tool like regex101.com to verify matches before saving

 Common Regex Redirect Patterns